ParadropLabs/Paradrop/docs/api/chute-configuration.rst

 WiFi AP Configuration
 ~~~~~~~~~~~~~~~~~~~~~

-A WiFi AP interface is created by setting *type=wifi* and *mode=ap*.
+A WiFi AP interface is created by setting *type=wifi-ap*.
+There are
-*ap* is the default mode for chute WiFi interfaces, so the latter option
-can be omitted.

-.. jsonschema:: chute-ap-network-schema.json
+many options for configuring the WiFi AP available through the wireless
+section of the interface object.

 Monitor-mode Interface Configuration (Experimental)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 A monitor-mode interface enables a chute to observe all detected WiFi traffic with RadioTap headers.

-.. jsonschema:: chute-monitor-interface-schema.json
+A monitor-mode interface is created by setting *type=monitor*.

 VLAN Interface Configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~